New England-Style Clam Chowder

 - Add the flour and cook for about 5 minutes, stirring occassionally, to create a roux.

-- Raise to medium heat then add the clam juice and additional 2 cups of water.
+- Add the clam juice and additional 2 cups of water, then raise to medium heat.
 Stir well to dissolve the roux.

 - Wrap the thyme and bay in cheese cloth and add to the broth.
 Simmer for at least 30 minutes.

 - Reduce heat to medium-low.
-Add the potatoes, hard-boiled egg, and heavy creme.
+Add the potatoes, hard-boiled egg, canned chopped clams (if desired), and heavy creme.
 Stir well and continue to simmer until service.

 Since the whole clams were already steamed, cooking them in the soup will only toughen them.
 Instead, I like to serve the soup by placing a few whole clams in the bottom of the bowl and ladeling the soup over them.
 The hot soup will warm the cold whole clams without cooking them further.